Clod/TelegramChatBot/README.md

 1. User sends message to Telegram
 2. Telegram forwards message to webhook endpoint
 3. Flask receives the update and passes it to the bot handler
-4. Bot processes the message, updates the database, and manages user sessions (if the message is an image, the bot sends it to Gemini for it to OCR it and generate a JSON with its contents.
-Then the JSON is stored in the database as an extra message.)
+4. Bot processes the message:
+    - Saves user info and logs interaction.
+    - If it's an image, downloads it, sends to Gemini for OCR/JSON extraction, saves results, and replies.
+    - If it starts with "dato[s][:]", strips the keyword, saves the content as `data_entry` type, confirms, and shows the menu.
+    - If it's a command (`/start`, `/help`), handles the command.
+    - If it's other text, saves it, then immediately triggers Gemini analysis including this message and recent history, replies with the analysis, and shows the menu.
+    - If it's a callback query (button press), handles the corresponding action (menu navigation, data retrieval, deletion, AI analysis).
-5. For AI/Google features, specialized authentication and API calls are made
+5. For AI/Google features, specialized authentication and API calls are made.
-6. Response is sent back to the user via Telegram API
+6. Response (menu, confirmation, analysis result, data) is sent back to the user via Telegram API.

 ## Database Schema